squirelo/macosx-nosleep-extension/README.md

 NoSleep
 =======

-The MacOS X kernel extension, preventing sleep when you close the lid.
+This MacOS X kernel extension, preventing sleep when you close the lid.
+Automatically exported from code.google.com/p/macosx-nosleep-extension

 Dependencies
 ============